 Our turnaround is dependent on the work to be performed and how many instruments we currently have in our shop.
-We aim to turnaround most basic maintenance repairs within a week, including basic setups of acoustic and electric guitars.
-Complex repairs and finish work are completed in the time provided, and this can be anywhere between two weeks to a month.
-You will be informed of any delays or wait time increase that is unexpected, and will never be left in the dark about what is going on with your instrument.
+We aim to turnaround most basic maintenance repairs within 7-10 days, including basic setups of acoustic and electric guitars.
+Complex repairs and finish work are completed in the time provided, and this can be anywhere between two weeks to a month, or longer.
+You will be informed of any delays or wait time increase that is unexpected.

 What are your prices?

 We are happy to give you a verbal estimate range over the phone or through email, and can give a more accurate estimate if photographs are attached to an email.
 The most accurate estimate can be given in person during regular business hours, and all consultations are free of charge.
-Final labor estimates, particularly for complex repairs, can only be given in person.
-If you are shipping from outside of Los Angeles, rates can be discussed over the phone/via email.
+Final labor estimates, particularly for complex repairs, can only be given in person once the instrument is examined.

 will a guitar setup fix my problems?

 Each instrument has a different set of needs and requirements to be given a clean bill of health, and not all guitars are fabricated in the factory using the same methods, tools, or human ingenuity.
 As well, some instruments require less abrasive approaches, utilizing tools and materials and experience that requires more time and patience.
 There are many reasons why one type of crack may require less time and materials to repair, and another that looks similar acts completely differently, and requires a different approach.